Armada Hoffler Properties (NYSE:AHH) Releases FY 2022 Earnings Guidance

 Analyst Ratings Changes

-Several research firms have commented on AHH.
-Jefferies Financial Group dropped their price target on shares of Armada Hoffler Properties from $18.00 to $14.00 and set a buy rating for the company in a research note on Thursday, June 30th.
-TheStreet upgraded shares of Armada Hoffler Properties from a c rating to a b- rating in a research note on Thursday, August 4th.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the company.
-According to MarketBeat.com, the stock has an average rating of Hold and an average price target of $14.38.
+Several brokerages recently commented on AHH.
+Jefferies Financial Group dropped their price target on Armada Hoffler Properties from $18.00 to $14.00 and set a buy rating for the company in a research report on Thursday, June 30th.
+TheStreet upgraded Armada Hoffler Properties from a c rating to a b- rating in a research report on Thursday, August 4th.
+One investment analyst has rated the stock with a sell rating, one has issued a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company has a consensus rating of Hold and a consensus price target of $14.38.

 Hedge Funds Weigh In On Armada Hoffler Properties